2012–13 North American winter: Hurricane Sandy

 On October 29, 2012, Hurricane Sandy made landfall in southern New Jersey as an 80 mph Category 1 post-tropical cyclone.
 While initially bringing historic storm surge, damaging winds and heavy rainfall, due the cold air nearby in Canada, the cyclone (dubbed a 'super'storm by many news outlets and sources) was able to produce snow in its massive circulation.
 The snowstorm portion of the hurricane dumped as much as 28 in of snow in the higher terrains of West Virginia and northern Virginia.
 This set an October record for most snowfall at Mount LeConte.

 Meteorologists assume the reason why Sandy was able to produce such a snowstorm was due to a blast of arctic air – associated with the polar vortex – that had plunged into the Northeast, which led to Sandy actually maintaining its intensity while subsequently deepening before landfall.
+Seven fatalities were attributed to the snowstorm from Sandy.
 About a week later, the same areas affected by Sandy were impacted by an early season nor'easter, further hindering recovery efforts in those areas.